Hansade2005/pixel-pilot/templates/LAUNCH_GUIDE.md

-# 🚀 Pixel Pilot Launch Guide
+# 🚀 PiPilot Launch Guide

 ## 📧 How to Use Your Launch Email